 Two new drugs to help physicians better manage “bad” cholesterol (LDL cholesterol) have received approval this week from an FDA advisory panel.
 The FDA typically accepts those recommendations, so the drugs may soon be available for patient use.
 The new drugs – both injectables – are called alirocumab (brand name, Praluent), which received the panel’s … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+For years, we’ve been told to avoid high-cholesterol foods for heart health, but those days may be coming to an end.
 A top nutrition advisory committee says people no longer have to be concerned about eating foods that are high in cholesterol.
-The committee’s report will help shape the next version … Read More
+The committee’s report, which was released today, will help shape the next version … Read More

 The American Heart Association and American College of Cardiology’s new guidelines have taken a dramatic turn in their approach to treatment with cholesterol-lowering statin medications.
 The guidelines’ recommendations have changed to suggest physicians identify patients at high risk for heart disease and prescribe statins for them to reduce these risks.
 The new guidelines call for … Read More